juju/docs/src/en/reference-release-notes.md

 ^# juju-core 1.24.2

-  A new proposed stable release of Juju, juju-core 1.24.2, is now available.
+  A new stable release of Juju, juju-core 1.24.2, is now available.
-  This release may replace version 1.24.0 on Tuesday July 07.
+  This release replaces version 1.24.0.

   ## Getting Juju